Have you been emailing clients back and forth to get the social media designs approved?

 - You and the client spoke on Skype for hours just to ensure that you get what the client wants

 Now software-as-a-service (SAAS) technology has enabled so much.
-What it means is that now web-based software is getting popularity, as well as desktop versions of the software, are going online with their web-based interfaces.
+What it means is that now web-based software is getting popular, as well as desktop versions of the software, are going online with their web-based interfaces.

 If you want to up your social media approval game, you must come up with a fast, efficient system that makes multiple processes seamless.